Licence suspension explained

 There are several reasons why you might face suspension.
 These include accumulating demerit points, being convicted of serious traffic offences, failing to pay fines, or being involved in drink driving offence cases.
 Some suspensions are automatic under legislation, while others result from court orders or discretionary decisions by licensing authorities.

-Understanding the distinction between suspension and other outcomes is important.
+The distinction between suspension and other outcomes is one matter people often consider.
 A licence disqualification period, for example, may be imposed by a court and typically applies in more serious cases.
-A restricted licence application might be an option in certain circumstances, allowing limited driving for essential purposes during part of the suspension.
+A restricted licence application might be an option in certain circumstances, allowing limited driving for particular purposes during part of the suspension.

 Key points